 We are far from Newtonian physics here; the old belief that the body was a biological machine living in a mechanical universe; Quantum physics exposed the flaws of Newtonian physics as quantum physics showed us the invisible immaterial realm is actually far more important than the material realm.
 What it means is–your thoughts shape your environment far more than physical matter.

-At the end all this goes to show you that you are not controlled by your genetic makeup, instead your genetic readout; the ability to help control which genes are turned “on” and which are turned “off” is primarily determined by your thoughts, attitudes, and perceptions!!!!
+At the end, all this goes to show you are not controlled by your genetic makeup, instead your genetic readout; the ability to help control which genes are turned “on” and which are turned “off” is primarily determined by your thoughts, attitudes, and perceptions!!!!